 Issue is in a state of New (Losing CR) with the Losing CR as Responsible MP.

-Losing CR selects Begin Working
+Losing CR selects Begin Working.

-Issue is in a state of In Progress (Losing CR) with the Losing CR as Responsible MP
+Issue is in a state of In Progress (Losing CR) with the Losing CR as Responsible MP.

-Losing CR selects Send to TDSP (Fig 2.1.4.3g)

-Fig 2.1.4.3g
+The Losing CR reviews the information and agrees to regain the customer.
+The Losing CR sends the back-dated Move In with the Customer Rescission indicator of “CR” in the BGN07 field.
+The Losing CR then selects Provide Regaining BGN02 and enters the Regaining BGN02 from the EDI transaction.
+(Fig 2.1.4.3g)